Bulgaria Air

-Bulgaria Air (България Еър) is the flag carrier airline of Bulgaria, with its headquarters at Sofia Airport in Sofia.
+Bulgaria Air (България Еър) is the flag carrier airline of Bulgaria, with its headquarters at Vasil Levski Sofia Airport in Sofia.
 The company is owned by Chimimport AD and is a leader in terms of local market share.
-The airline operates short and medium haul aircraft to destinations in Europe, the Middle East, and Russia.
+The airline operates short and medium haul aircraft to destinations in Europe and the Middle East.
 Focus cities in Bulgaria are Burgas and Varna.
-In 2018 the company carried a total of 1.267 million passengers on 5,995 flights.
+In 2018, the company carried a total of 1.267 million passengers on 5,995 flights.

 History

 The airline was established in 2002 as a successor to the insolvent Balkan Bulgarian Airlines and commenced operations on 4 December that year.
-By order of the Minister of Transport and Communications it was declared the national flag carrier in November 2002.
+By order of the Minister of Transport and Communications, it was declared the national flag carrier in November 2002.
 Bulgaria Air began operations using the name Balkan Air Tour.
 The airline was known by that name for just a short period of time.
 The name Bulgaria Air and the initial logo were determined in a public competition.
-Bulgaria Air was privatised in 2006; although it was rumoured that the government wanted to sell the carrier to a major foreign investor, a group of locally owned companies, led by Hemus Air, emerged as the buyer with Italian airline Air One being the only other contender.
+Bulgaria Air was privatised in 2006.
+Although it was rumoured that the government wanted to sell the carrier to a major foreign investor, a group of locally owned companies (led by Hemus Air) emerged as the buyer, with Italian airline Air One being the only other contender.
 Hemus Air reportedly paid €6.6 million and promised to invest a further €86 million over the next five years.
 Since then, all flights and operations of Hemus Air and its subsidiary Viaggio Air are under the name and management of the merged company, Bulgaria Air.

 In November 2008, Bulgaria Air became a full member of the International Air Transport Association (IATA).
-In mid-2011 Bulgaria Air announced that they had completed a thorough analysis of its routes and had decided to acquire the new Embraer 190 aircraft.
-The delivery of the first new Embraer 190 aircraft occurred in March 2012.
+In mid 2011, Bulgaria Air announced that they had completed a thorough analysis of its routes and had decided to acquire the new Embraer E190 aircraft.
+The delivery of the first new Embraer E190 aircraft occurred in March 2012.
 In February 2020, the airline’s CEO Yanko Georgiev stated that the carrier was in talks with two aircraft manufacturers to place an order for a single-aisle jet.
 They plan to order 5-6 of these aircraft to modernise their fleet and to extend their network with more aircraft available.

 Corporate affairs

 Bul Air

 Bul Air is the charter brand of Bulgaria Air.
-The company was founded in 1954, but after merging with the Bulgarian national carrier TABSO became part of Balkan Bulgarian Airlines.
-In 2015 the company was revived by Bulgaria Air.
+The company was founded in 1954, but after merging with the Bulgarian national carrier, TABSO became part of Balkan Bulgarian Airlines.
+In 2015, the company was revived by Bulgaria Air.

 Frequent flyer program

 Fly More is the name of the Bulgaria Air frequent flyer program.
 There are three levels of membership: Basic, Silver and Gold Privilege.
-Central Cooperative Bank is issuing Visa Classic and Visa Gold co-branded Credit Cards with Bulgaria Air.
+Central Cooperative Bank issues Visa Classic and Visa Gold co-branded credit cards with Bulgaria Air.